Okanagan Water Facts

 The Okanagan is on the front lines of climate change, shifting between flooding and drought, and extreme fire seasons.

-As we work to find solutions to these climate events, Make Water Work is aimed at preparing residents with resilient landscapes that can handle wet and dry years, and help ensure a sustainable water supply for our valley.
+As we work to find solutions to these climate events, Make Water Work is aimed at preparing Okanagan residents with resilient landscapes that can handle wet and dry years, and help ensure a sustainable water supply for our valley.

 Ready to test your Okanagan water IQ and find tips to